mekomsolutions/ozone-distro-cambodia/README.md

 ### Version 1.5.0
 * Refactored the repository structure.
 * Removed 'Have you been screened for Diabetes and Hypertension?' from NCD Medical History form.
-* Updated Khmer translation for 'markDeceased' in the patient chart page.
+* Updated Khmer translation for 'markDeceased' in the patient chart.
 * Updated Khmer translations for Medical History section in the NCD Screening form.
 * Added 'Currently, is the patient using drug for the treatment of High Blood Pressure?' in NCD Medical history form.
 * Moved 'Total Cholesterol' to the top of 'Low-density lipoprotein' for Medical assessment in NCD Consultation form.